by Robert Wilkinson

 Here’s the Airplane at their best!

-A great early live performance of “It’s No Secret”
+A great 1966 live performance at the Fillmore of “It’s No Secret”

 From their early period, the studio version of the very beautiful “Comin’ Back To Me”